-Copiah-Lincoln Community College has partnered with Parchment to accept transcript orders via the internet through a secured website.
+Copiah-Lincoln Community College has partnered with Parchment to accept transcript orders through a secured website.
 A fee of \$5.00 will be assessed for each transcript ordered through the college.
-Transcripts will not be sent until all financial obligations to the college are cleared and all admission requirements have been met.
+Official transcripts will be sent upon request by the student.